Ravgus/CryptoPortfolioTracker/README.md

 SMTP_PASSWORD=your_password
 SMTP_PORT=587
 NOTIFICATION_CHANGE_PERCENT=25
+NOTIFICATION_CHANGE_PRICE=2500
 ```

 P.S.

 You can omit specifying of `NOTIFICATION_CHANGE_PERCENT` variable, which defines the percentage of changing your portfolio price in order to send a notification (by default it's 25%)
+Specifying of `NOTIFICATION_CHANGE_PRICE` variable gives you ability to track your total portfolio price.

 3. Run the Tracker